SHANGHAI | 3-4 Nov, 2019

 The Rise of China’s Young Female Wine Drinkers

-These younger female wine drinkers are much more likely to experiment with different wine brands from wine regions around the world.
+The younger female wine drinkers are much more likely to experiment with different wine brands from wine regions around the world.

-Demographic trends of female wine drinkers in China
+Trends of female wine drinkers in China

-To see this demographic trend at work, consider the latest demographic data from Wine Intelligence, which continues to produce some of the most important information about modern Chinese wine drinker.
+To see this demographic trend at work, consider the latest demographic data from Wine Intelligence, which continues to produce some of the most important information about the modern Chinese wine drinker.
 According to Wine Intelligence, the size of the imported wine drinking population has doubled since 2012.
 Overall, there are now more than 38 million imported wine drinkers in China, with the bulk of these drinkers concentrated in large urban cities with a thriving middle class.
 (Wine Intelligence defines “imported wine drinker” as anyone who drinks imported wine two or more times per year.)
 The number of regular imported wine drinkers (i.e. those who drink imported wines at least once a month) in China is now 23 million.

 What is most interesting, of course, is the source of all these new imported wine drinkers.
 According to Wine Intelligence, much of the growth in the wine drinking population can be attributed to the growing number of female drinkers under the age of 30 who are now drinking wine.
 In 2012, for example, just 30 percent of the imported wine drinking population was under the age of 30.
 By 2015, that number had jumped to over 50 percent.
-In 2012, females accounted for just one-third of all wine drinkers; by 2015, that figure had increased to 50 percent.
+In 2012, females accounted for just one-third of all wine drinkers; by 2015, that figure had increased by 50 percent.

-And, according to Wine Intelligence, there is plenty of potential for even more growth in the coming years.
-If you compare the size of the imported wine drinking population (38 million) with the size of the urban adult population (378 million), it’s clear that wine drinking still has not yet tipped into the mainstream, especially in China’s second- and third-tier cities.
+According to Wine Intelligence, there is plenty of potential for even more growth in the coming years.
+If you compare the size of the imported wine drinking population (38 million) with the size of the urban adult population (378 million), it’s clear that wine drinking has not yet tipped into the mainstream, especially in China’s second- and third-tier cities.
 Shanghai and Beijing, of course, are two important wine cities in China, and now the emphasis is on attracting young female wine drinkers from other cities across Mainland China.

 The rise of female wine influencers